The History of the Kalispell Fire Department

 Following a national trend in the fire service, and with key leadership from firefighters driving the effort, the Kalispell Fire Department began providing Paramedic Advanced Life Support services in 1994, significantly enhancing the department’s ability to care for the sick and injured.

 On August 13, 2004, firefighters were met with a grueling shift.
 Numerous EMS calls were followed by a plane crashing into a residential neighborhood, killing the pilot and passenger as well as a dog in the unoccupied home.
 At around 2:00 am the following morning, an alarm sounded for a fire at the Skyline Bowling Alley.
 Firefighters were met with heavy smoke and fire in the building.
 An aggressive interior attack was attempted, but the fire was too advanced.
 The building’s roof was constructed of the infamous “bowstring truss”, known to kill firefighters under fire conditions.
 Shortly after firefighters evacuated the building, the roof system collapsed in catastrophic fashion.
 Firefighters were able to protect the veterinary clinic next door and the animals as they battled the blaze into the next day.

 In 2004, the fire department, in cooperation with the police department, began providing a Paramedic to the Kalispell Police SRT (SWAT).
 The second fire station opened in 2006, and in 2007, the department became one of seven Montana Regional HAZ-MAT teams.
 In 2008, the department augmented its abilites to respond to and provide rescue in confined spaces and technical rope rescue.

-The Kalispell Fire Department had proudly served the citizens and community for 120 years, and will continue to serve into the future.
-The members of the Kalispell Fire Department are grateful for the support of the City and the community as we continue to strive to provide the best service possible, and we are honored by the trust the community puts in us to be there to serve and protect.
+The Kalispell Fire Department has proudly served the citizens and community for 120 years, and will continue to serve into the future.
+The members of the Kalispell Fire Department are grateful for the support of the city and the community as we continue to strive to provide the best service possible, and we are honored by the trust the community puts in us to be there to serve and protect.